za-h-ra/100DaysOfCode/rules.md

 # Rules

 ## Main Commitment

-I will code for at least an hour every day for the next 100 days
+I will code every day Monday through Friday for the next 100 days.
+I will **not** code on the weekends.
+I think taking breaks, spending time with friends and family, and alone time is very important and essential for growth.
+Nobody's got time to burn out!

 ## Start Date